Nomad9-0/bamazon/README.md

 # bamazon
-Amazon-like storefront with the MySQL skills you learned this unit.
+Amazon-like storefront.
 The app will take in orders from customers and deplete stock from the store's inventory.

+## Technologies
+- Node
+- JavaScript
+- MySQL